 Turkey Brine vs. Rub vs. Injection

 Is it just me, or did brining a turkey not become a “thing” until a few years ago?
+Even a dry brine.
 The newest in turkey trends.
 What will be next?

-• Brine– Bringing is the creme de la creme of turkey preparation, but also requires a bit of thinking ahead.
-It plumps every fiber of turkey with moisture and flavor, but also takes a good deal of space and at least 24 hours.
+- Brine– Bringing is the creme de la creme of turkey preparation, but also requires a bit of thinking ahead.
+It plumps the muscle fibers of raw turkey with moisture and flavor, but also takes a good deal of space and at least 24 hours.
+You can also try dry brining.

 After any of these preparations, you can roast, fry or smoke the bird.